happyCoder85/next-js-training/02-CoreReactPrinciples/07-Practice.md

 export default App;
 ```

-**Key Improvements:**
+#### Key Improvements

+**Semantic HTML:**
-**Semantic HTML:** The <li> element is now correctly placed inside PostList.jsx to ensure that list items are rendered properly within the <ul>.
+The <li> element is now correctly placed inside PostList.jsx to ensure that list items are rendered properly within the <ul>.
+**Props Usage:**
-**Props Usage:** The props in Post.jsx are accessed and rendered appropriately without unused code.
+The props in Post.jsx are accessed and rendered appropriately without unused code.

+**CSS Styling:**
-**CSS Styling:** The PostList.module.css applies grid styling to the list, ensuring that posts are rendered in columns.
+The PostList.module.css applies grid styling to the list, ensuring that posts are rendered in columns.
 Each individual post is styled using Post.module.css.

 With this setup, your component system is more modular and correctly implements the rendering of posts within an unordered list.